MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 Finally the TLTT class has both a tier and a threshold.
 The thresholds were chosen the same way as the LTT class.
 Also, the tiers were chosen the same way as the other tier classes.
 Therefore, there was a total of 300 TLTT languages (60 languages for each alphabet size/tier size combination, of which there are 5: 4/3, 16/7, 16/4, 64/11, 64/6).
 Within each group of 60, there are 30 languages with threshold 2, 20 with threshold 3, and 10 with threshold 5.

-Tables~\ref{tab:lgs1} and \ref{tab:lgs2} summarize the design parameters that led to the construction of 1,800 languages in MLRegTest.
+Tables~\ref{tab:lgs1} and \ref{tab:lgs2} summarize the design parameters that led to the construction of 1,800 languages in MLRegTest, as well as show the number of languages in each class.

+We recognize that the composition of MLRegTest is unbalanced.
+As Tables~\ref{tab:lgs1} and~\ref{tab:lgs2} show, some classes have more languages than others.
+The largest disparity is between TLTT with 300 languages, and SF, $\mathbb{Z}_p$ and Reg, which each have 30 languages.
+Nonetheless, what matters for the experimental design and statistical analysis is that each class contains a representative sample of languages, and each class in MLRegTest contains at least 30 languages.
+That the statistical analysis itself is not weakened by these disparities is discussed in some detail in the discussion in~\S\ref{ExperimentalDesign} of the experimental design and analytical techniques.
+While we cannot guarantee that these 30 are the most representative languages in the class, we believe they are more representative, as a whole, of these classes than those in previous research.

-The automata representing the languages were generated by the Language Toolkit \citep{Lambert2022} from source code which was itself generated by a Python program.\footnote{In the software, languages were named according to the scheme \textsc{sigma.tau.class.k.t.i}, where \textsc{sigma} is a two-digit alphabet size, \textsc{tau} a two-digit number of salient symbols (the 'tier'), \textsc{class} the named subregular class, \textsc{k} the width of factors used (if applicable), \textsc{t} the threshold counted to (if applicable), and \textsc{i} a unique identifier.} Tables~\ref{tab:lgs1} and \ref{tab:lgs2} show the number of languages in each class.
-The Language Toolkit extends traditional regular expressions with basic terms that are interpreted as languages which contain substrings and/or subsequences.
+An automaton representing each language was generated by the Language Toolkit (LTK) \citep{Lambert2024} from files readable by LTK.
+Those files were generated by a Python program.\footnote{In the software, languages were named according to the scheme \textsc{sigma.tau.class.k.t.i}, where \textsc{sigma} is a two-digit alphabet size, \textsc{tau} a two-digit number of salient symbols (the `tier'), \textsc{class} the named subregular class, \textsc{k} the width of factors used (if applicable), \textsc{t} the threshold counted to (if applicable), and \textsc{i} a unique identifier.} The Language Toolkit extends traditional regular expressions with basic terms that are interpreted as languages which contain substrings and/or subsequences.
 This does not increase the expressivity of traditional regular expressions, but it does facilitate the construction of languages belonging to the aforementioned classes.
 These expressions are then compiled into finite-state automata.

 The languages in the coSL, TcoSL, and coSP classes were chosen to be the complements of the languages in the SL, TSL, and SP classes, respectively.

 For each class $C$ above, the programs The Language Toolkit and Amalgam include algorithms which decide whether a given finite-state automaton belongs to $C$.
 Therefore, to verify that a language $L$ counts as a representative of class $C_0$ and not to classes $C_1$, $C_2$ and so on, we ran the decision algorithms for classes $C_0, C_1, C_2$ on the finite-state automaton for $L$ and ensured that $L$ belonged to $C$ but not to $C_1, C_2$ and so on.
 This was done for each of the 1,800 languages in MLRegTest.